Indian feudalism: Madras Presidency

 Several zamindaris were established in the Madras Presidency (present-day Tamil Nadu and adjoining areas) from 1799 onwards.
 The largest of these were Arni, Ramnad, Ganapur and Sivaganga.
 The zamindari settlement was based on a similar settlement established in Bengal.
 The Zamindari settlement of Madras was largely unsuccessful and was wrapped up in 1852.
-However, a few Zamindaris remained till India's independence in 1947.
+However, a few zamindaris remained till India's independence in 1947.

 North Arcot

-North Arcot region was under Jagirdars until the Indian independence.
-The largest estate was that of Arni, a deshastha royal family.
+North Arcot region was under jagirdars until the Indian independence.
+The largest estate was that of Arni, a Deshastha family.
 Arni estate was larger than Sandur princely state.